 <?xml version="1.0" encoding="utf-8"?>

-<rss version="2.0"><channel><title>evansims.com - Latest Comments in A Week with MobileMe: Day One • Evan Sims</title><link>http://evansims.disqus.com/</link><description>Design, code, and my life somwhere inbetween.</description><language>en</language><lastBuildDate>Wed, 08 Oct 2008 12:56:43 -0000</lastBuildDate><item><title>Re: A Week with MobileMe: Day One • Evan Sims</title><link>http://evansims.com/reviews/a-week-with-mobileme-day-one#comment-2942566</link><description>Yeah, not so much.
+<rss xmlns:atom="http://www.w3.org/2005/Atom" version="2.0"><channel><title>Evan Sims - Latest Comments in A Week with MobileMe: Day One</title><link>http://evansims.disqus.com/</link><description>The nonsensical ramblings of a 27 year old developer, designer, gamer and entrepreneur living in the midwest.</description><atom:link href="https://evansims.disqus.com/a_week_with_mobileme_day_one_evan_sims/latest.rss" rel="self"></atom:link><language>en</language><lastBuildDate>Wed, 08 Oct 2008 12:56:43 -0000</lastBuildDate><item><title>Re: A Week with MobileMe: Day One</title><link>http://evansims.com/271/a-week-with-mobileme-day-one/#comment-2942566</link><description>&lt;p&gt;Yeah, not so much.
 MobileMe comes with Internet Explorer and Safari support out of the box.
 Microsoft didn't build support for MobileMe, Apple did.
 Firefox has a larger browser market share than Safari by a long stretch.
 It was foolish of Apple to not build support right in.
-Likewise, I could be wrong but I was under the impression that only the Mac MobileMe client had API support, and not the Windows version.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">evansims</dc:creator><pubDate>Wed, 08 Oct 2008 12:56:43 -0000</pubDate></item><item><title>Re: A Week with MobileMe: Day One • Evan Sims</title><link>http://evansims.com/reviews/a-week-with-mobileme-day-one#comment-2649358</link><description>Just a quick note - it's not that MobileMe doesn't support Firefox bookmarks sync, it's the other way around.
-Apple provides an API for developers to sync data across the MobileMe service, but it's up to the software developers to actually set that up.&lt;br&gt;&lt;br&gt;As of now, the Mozilla folks haven't done this.
-Hopefully one day...</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Daniel</dc:creator><pubDate>Fri, 26 Sep 2008 18:46:42 -0000</pubDate></item></channel></rss>
+Likewise, I could be wrong but I was under the impression that only the Mac MobileMe client had API support, and not the Windows version.&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Evan Sims</dc:creator><pubDate>Wed, 08 Oct 2008 12:56:43 -0000</pubDate></item><item><title>Re: A Week with MobileMe: Day One</title><link>http://evansims.com/271/a-week-with-mobileme-day-one/#comment-2649358</link><description>&lt;p&gt;Just a quick note - it's not that MobileMe doesn't support Firefox bookmarks sync, it's the other way around.
+Apple provides an API for developers to sync data across the MobileMe service, but it's up to the software developers to actually set that up.&lt;/p&gt;&lt;p&gt;As of now, the Mozilla folks haven't done this.
+Hopefully one day...&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Daniel</dc:creator><pubDate>Fri, 26 Sep 2008 18:46:42 -0000</pubDate></item></channel></rss>